shaysugg/rand-sht-rust/README.md

 ```

 #### Export Logs
-It's possible to export logs in HTML table format.
+It's possible to export logs in a HTML table format.
-`resources/table-css.css` can also be edited to have a custom css for table.
+`resources/table-css.css` can also be edited to have custom css for the table.
 ```
 Usage: rand_sht export [OPTIONS] [DATE_RANGE]